 This reaction can vary from mild to severe depending on the existing condition of the skin.
 Skin health is directly related to the health of the liver and sensitivity could indicate an issue with the same.
 Sensitive skin is mostly seen amongst babies and elderly people.
 In the case of someone suffering from sensitive skin, they will experience a negative change in the complexion, texture, health, and beauty of their skin.

-Also Read: How To Protect Skin From Summer?
+Must Read: How To Know Your Skin Type?

 Types of Sensitive Skin